Azerbaijani language: Comparison with other Turkic languages

+Russian comparatist Oleg Mudrak calls the Turkmen language the closest relative of Azerbaijani.

 Azerbaijani and Turkish

-North and South Azerbaijani speakers and Turkish speakers can communicate with varying degrees of mutual intelligibility.
+Speakers of Turkish and Azerbaijani can, to an extent, communicate with each other as both languages have substantial similarity.
+However, it is easier for many Azerbaijani speakers to understand Turkish than it is for Turkish speakers to understand Azerbaijani.
 Turkish soap operas are very popular with Azeris in both Iran and Azerbaijan.
-Reza Shah Pahlavi of Iran (who spoke South Azerbaijani) met with Mustafa Kemal Atatürk of Turkey (who spoke Turkish) in 1934; the two were filmed speaking their respective language to each other and communicated effectively.
+Reza Shah Pahlavi of Iran (who spoke South Azerbaijani) met with Mustafa Kemal Atatürk of Turkey (who spoke Turkish) in 1934; the two were filmed speaking their respective languages to each other and communicated effectively.

-Speakers of Turkish and Azerbaijani can, to an extent, communicate with each other as both languages have substantial variation and are to a degree mutually intelligible, though it is easier for a speaker of Azerbaijani to understand Turkish than the other way around.

 In a 2011 study, 30 Turkish participants were tested to determine how well they understood written and spoken Azerbaijani.
 It was found that even though Turkish and Azerbaijani are typologically similar languages, on the part of Turkish speakers the intelligibility is not as high as is estimated.
-In a 2017 study, Iranian Azerbaijanis scored in average 56% of receptive intelligibility in spoken language of Turkish.
+In a 2017 study, Iranian Azerbaijanis scored in average 56% of receptive intelligibility in spoken Turkish.

 Azerbaijani exhibits a similar stress pattern to Turkish but simpler in some respects.
 Azerbaijani is a strongly stressed and partially stress-timed language, unlike Turkish which is weakly stressed and syllable-timed.

-Below are some words with different pronunciations in Azerbaijani and Turkish but have the same meaning in both languages:
+Below are some cognates with different spelling in Azerbaijani and Turkish:

 Azerbaijani and Turkmen

 The 1st person personal pronoun is mən in Azerbaijani just as men in Turkmen, whereas it is ben in Turkish.
 The same is true for demonstrative pronouns bu, where sound b is replaced with sound m.
 For example: bunun>munun/mının, muna/mına, munu/munı, munda/mında, mundan/mından.
-This is observed in the Turkmen literary language as well, where the demonstrative pronoun bu undergoes some changes just as in: munuñ, munı, muña, munda, mundan, munça. b>m replacement is encountered in many dialects of the Turkmen language and may be observed in such words as: boyun>moyın in Yomut - Gunbatar dialect, büdüremek>müdüremek in Ersari and Stavropol Turkmens' dialects, bol>mol in Karakalpak Turkmens' dialects, buzav>mizov in Kirac dialects.
+This is observed in the Turkmen literary language as well, where the demonstrative pronoun bu undergoes some changes just as in: munuñ, munı, muña, munda, mundan, munça. b>m replacement is encountered in many dialects of the Turkmen language and may be observed in such words as: boyun>moyın in Yomut – Gunbatar dialect, büdüremek>müdüremek in Ersari and Stavropol Turkmens' dialects, bol>mol in Karakalpak Turkmens' dialects, buzav>mizov in Kirac dialects.

 Here are some words from the Swadesh list to compare Azerbaijani with Turkmen: